-When frequent transmission shifting occurs (such as when operating the vehicle under heavy loading conditions, in hilly terrain, traveling into strong head winds, or while towing heavy trailers), use the AutoStick® shift control (if equipped) to select a lower gear.
+When frequent transmission shifting occurs (such as when operating the vehicle under heavy loading condi- 5 tions, in hilly terrain, traveling into strong head winds, or while towing heavy trailers), use the AutoStick® shift control (refer to "AutoStick®" in this section for further information) to select a lower gear.
 Under these conditions, using a lower gear will improve performance and extend transmission life by reducing excessive shifting and heat buildup.